Swimming pools at schools

 This means you have the primary duty of care as the person conducting a business or undertaking (PCBU), under the Health and Safety at Work Act 2015, to take all reasonably practicable steps to ensure everyone using your pool with your permission remains safe and healthy.

 You must put in place arrangements for the safe use of the pool, including developing rules for safe use, installing and maintaining adequate fencing and gates, and managing the pool’s water quality.

-The relevant legislation, regulations and standards are set out in:
+The relevant legislation, regulations and standards are set out on the following websites.

-Information about managing pool use during and outside school hours:
+Find out about safe pool use and community use, during and outside school hours.

-Information about pool maintenance, including how to pay for operational maintenance, capital work and damage:
+Your responsibilities regarding pool maintenance, including how to pay for operational maintenance, capital work and damage.

 Last reviewed: Has this been useful?
 Give us your feedback